The coalition consists of five committees working on separate areas of concern. These include:

-This committee has a two-fold purpose: (1) to collect data from local law enforcement agencies and the state judicial system and analyze it statistically and (2) to establish and nurture relations with key community stakeholders and key state and national resources for the purpose of collecting current drug abuse information and making it available to the Coalition.
+This committee has a two-fold purpose.
+First, to collect data from local law enforcement agencies and the state judicial system and analyze it statistically.
+Second, to establish and nurture relations with key community stakeholders and key state and national resources for the purpose of collecting current drug abuse information and making it available to the coalition.

 Drug Endangered Children (D.E.C.)
 Committee

 This committee is composed of representatives from youth serving agencies, Kinship Connections, medical providers, care providers, and community individuals.